mlhoutel/SigmaHelpSheets/Prismatic/PRISMATIC.md

 #### 2. Unzip the file
 #### 3. Create a new folder where the library will be compiled
 #### 3.1 Open a cmd in the *Boost* directory
+> We use there the automatic compiler for boost: b2.
+> Edit --build-dir="PATH" with the path (absolute or relative) to the folder where the library will be built.
+> It's recommanded not to change the followings parameters and do not edit the ```stage``` at the end.
+> The build will be in a subfolder named "stage".

 **Win32bit system:**
 ```
 (TOCHECK)